jzohrab/practicing-guitar/docs/part-1-on-technique/the-nervous-system.rst

 That's a fancy way of saying "don't bore yourself."
 If you have to use exercises, base them on your repertoire: tunes, licks, and solos.
 Make them musical, make them something you can use.

 (Some tout the idea of practicing while watching TV or similar.
 I've never gotten any real value out of that, maybe you do, give it a shot.
 Keep in mind that it's a good idea to periodically observe your playing though.
 It's easy to pick up bad technique unnoticed.)

+Rest
+^^^^

+Once you've practiced a section, and a clear message has been given to the subconscious mind and nervous system about what you're aiming for, effectively your practice of that particular skill or passage is done!

+Your nervous system takes time to sythesize all of the information given to it, and to adapt to the new stresses by forming or strengthening nerve pathways and connections in the brain.
+That synthesis happens during rest, and not during practicing.
+A good night's sleep is often the best, but you may even find that you can practice something hard for 5 to 10 minutes, take several hours' break, and then come back to it.

+   Sometimes excessive industry and strenuous practicing can result in failure.
+The more persistently one tries, the worse the results.
+Fatigue of the central nervous system, which is not noticed by the player, is the reason for this failure.
+When in despair he abandons his efforts and later resumes his work, he notices that many, if not all, obstacles are miraculously gone.
+Fatigue is alleviated by rest.
+With a fresh start, the results of previous practicing show themselves clearly.  `Kochevitsky, "The Art of Piano Playing: a Scientific Approach <https://books.google.ca/books?id=J6ZyCgAAQBAJ&pg=PA29&lpg=PA29#v=onepage&q&f=false>`

 ---